 An unspoiled gem of the Eastern Cape!

-The major attraction is the Baviaanskloof Nature Reserve and Wilderness Area comprising of approximately 300 000 ha. of unspoiled natural beauty which offers a unique and memorable wilderness experience.
-Other attractions in the Cambria area is the magnificent specimen of Outeniqua Yellowwood who's age is estimated to be in excess of 800 years.
-An ancient Cycad believed to be more than 3000 years can be found at the top of the towering viewpoint offering a panoramic view over the Cambria valley dominated by the majestic 1561 m. high Mac Mountain in the North-East.
+The major attraction is the tranquil and peaceful surroundings of this magnificent flora, bird and animal life.
+Flora such as the Yellowwood, Wild Fig, Forest Nuxia, and Milkwood.
+Birds such as the well-known Knysna Loerie and the delightful White-Crested Eagle can be viewed.
+In the Cambria area is the magnificent specimen of the Outeniqua Yellowwood whose age is estimated to be in excess of 800 years.
+An ancient Cycad believed to be more than 3000 years can be found at the top of the towering viewpoint which offers a panoramic view over the Cambria valley dominated by the majestic 1561 m. high Mac Mountain in the North-East.

 Cambria Valley Baviaanskloof

-The Cambria valley, boxed in by the magnificent Baviaanskloof and Kouga mountain ranges, forms the gateway to the Baviaanskloof Nature Reserve and Wilderness Area.
+The Cambria valley, boxed in by the magnificent Baviaanskloof and Kouga mountain ranges, forms the gateway to the Baviaanskloof Nature Reserve/Wilderness Area.
 The name Cambria, apparently Welsh for the country of Wales, was bestowed on the area by an earlier visitor who was struck by its resemblance to his homeland.
 The area with its pristine natural forests, fynbos and valley bushveld, offers excellent eco-recreational opportunities.

-The Baviaanskloof Wilderness Area and the Cambria area in the Baviaanskloof offers excellent opportunities for outdoor recreation activities.
+The Nature Reserve/Wilderness Area and the Cambria Valley in the Baviaanskloof offer excellent opportunities for outdoor recreation activities.
 Some of the most popular include, Mountain Hiking, Mountain Biking, Bird Watching, Game Viewing, Nature Walks and 4x4 Trails.